fastlane/fastlane/docs/Actions.md

 ### twitter

 Post a tweet on twitter.
-requires you to setup an app on twitter.com and obtain consumer and access_token
+Requires you to setup an app on twitter.com and obtain consumer and access_token.

 ```ruby
 twitter(